 Ph.D.
 Candidate in Political Theory, Georgetown University

 My dissertation echoes the broader questions that currently drive my research, such as: How do we understand "crisis" in the history of political thought?
 How do ideas of "history," "progress" and "nature" shape our political thinking? and, what does it mean to be "modern?"
 Working primarily with Spanish, Portuguese, French, and English texts, I am interested in drawing out the historical links and the confluence of ideas in these varied linguistic and intellectual traditions.
-Educated in the liberal arts, I incorporate different areas of study in my research (literature, history, philosophy, art) to broaden our understanding of what It means to think "politically."
+Educated in the liberal arts, I incorporate different areas of study in my research (literature, history, philosophy, art) to broaden our understanding of what it means to think "politically."

 Prior to my work in political theory, I studied intellectual history at the University of St Andrews (MLitt) and English literature at the University of Pennsylvania (B.A.)